wsag/River-Network-Statistical-Model/README.md

 Section 4 contains the table of transition probabilities based on the river network attributes (calculated in the sheet Network Geomorphology).

+MATLAB code is included as wrapper to allow running of many scenarios for a given network automatically.
+The code is included as both *.m and *.txt.
+An example output that results from running the MATLAB code is also included.